 Adoration is one of the ends or intentions of every Divine Liturgy (Mass) in all Catholic rites.
 The four ends are adoration, reparation, thanksgiving and intercession.

-Here is an article from the Catholic Education Resource Centre by Fr.
-William Saunders on the Eastern Rite Catholic Church.
+- The Eastern Rite Catholic Church – article by Fr.
+William Saunders, from the Catholic Education Resource Centre by Fr.
+William Saunders

 |Particular churches sui iuris

 Eastern rite Catholics have great devotion to Our most holy Mother of God (“Theotokos” in Greek and “God-bearer) including in their Divine Liturgy: